Dushyantgoswami/docs/docs/nodes/full-node/index.md

 Besides running a full node as a validator, anyone may run the full node of dYmension to broadcast transactions and connect directly to the blockchain.
 In the following tutorial we will demonstrate how to run a full node of the dYmension settlement layer.
 As the dYmension protocol grows and gets closer to a public testnet and mainnet dYmension core devs along with the community will continually re-evaluate the hardware requirements for running and staying in-sync with the dYmension settlement layer.

 This section explains how to run a full node of the dYmension hub.
-Along with this tutorial, please see our tutorial on how to [create a RollApp on top of dYmension's settlement layer.](/docs/tutorials/rollapp/index.md)

 ## Step 1: Install Go